manibomma/flutter/sampleapp/README.md

 2. In flutter almost everything is a Widget

 3. A Widget's main job is to provide a build() method, which describes how to display the widget, in terms of other lower level widgets

+4. pubspec.yaml manages the assets(dependencies, dev-dependencies, app level flutter settings) for a flutter app.